EmptyBucket/Mediator/README.md

 # Mediator
 Transparent mediator, allows messages to be routed according to the configured topology.
 Can integrate with ```rabbitmq``` or ```redismq```.
 Supports ```pub/sub```, ```request/response``` models and dynamic configuration
 ### Usage
-An example of how a pipeline can be configured:
+An example of how a pipelines can be configured:
 ```csharp
 var serviceCollection = new ServiceCollection();